isomerpages/moe-northvistapri/_our-school/School Rules.md

 ##### 2. Attendance and Punctuality
+Students are expected to:
 * Be punctual at all times.

 * Report to school latest by 7.25 a.m.

 ##### 3. Assembly / Pledge-Taking
+Students are expected to:
 * Sing the National Anthem and recite the Pledge with the right fist placed over the heart as long as they are Singapore Citizen.

 * Sing the school song with pride.